Chalarangelo/30-seconds-of-code/snippets/navigation-list-item-hover-and-focus-effect.md

 tags: visual,beginner
 ---

-Fancy hover and focus effect at navigation items using transform CSS property.
+Creates a custom hover and focus effect for navigation items, using CSS transformations.

 - Use the `:before` pseudo-element at the list item anchor to create a hover effect, hide it using `transform: scale(0)`.
-- Use the `:hover` and `:focus` pseudo-selectors to transition to `transform: scale(1)` and show the pseudo-element with its colored background.
+- Use the `:hover` and `:focus` pseudo-class selectors to transition to `transform: scale(1)` and show the pseudo-element with its colored background.
-- Prevent the pseudo-element from covering the anchor element by using `z-index: -1`.
+- Prevent the pseudo-element from covering the anchor element by using `z-index`.

 ```html
 <nav class="hover-nav">